stiles/notebooks/README.md

 # Jupyter Notebooks Collection

-This repository contains 771 Jupyter notebooks across 187 topics.
+This repository contains 930 Jupyter notebooks across 188 topics.
-These notebooks are a mix of experiments, drafts, and useful scripts for data analysis, visualization, and storytelling.
+These notebooks are a mix of experiments, drafts, and useful scripts for data analysis, visualization and storytelling.

 > **Note:** This is a personal sandbox for learning and experimenting.
 Some notebooks may be incomplete or outdated.